benbalter/make-maps-better-together/_posts/0003-01-01-why-geojson.md

 ---
-title: Why geoJSON?
+title: Why GeoJSON?

 ---

 * No API to learn
 * No SDK to install
 * No license to buy
-* Open, Interoperability
+* Open & Interoperable
 * It's the Internet